nkeim/hysteron/README.rst

 Event-based simulation of hysterons (hysteretic 2-state subsystems).

-Written by Nathan C. Keim, based on algorithms and research by Joseph R. Paulsen and Nathan C. Keim.
+Written by Nathan C. Keim, based on algorithms and research by Joseph D. Paulsen and Nathan C. Keim.

 The core algorithm is in `hysteron/hysteron.py`.